spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/nutanix.md

 1. A system administrator registers Nutanix with Palette by preparing YAML templates to configure the cluster and node pools and invokes APIs to define the logo, required cloud account information and key-value pairs to create the Nutanix cloud account.
 Palette renders a default logo if no logo is specified.

-  A Nutanix user with the *Prism Admin* role creates an Operating System (OS) image to be used for the Nutanix cluster that will be created in Palette.
-For guidance on creating the image, refer to [Building CAPI Images for Nutanix Cloud Platform](https://image-builder.sigs.k8s.io/capi/providers/nutanix.html#building-capi-images-for-nutanix-cloud-platform-ncp).

   :::caution
-  To make the Palette-provided **Nutanix CSI** pack available to users during profile creation, the Nutanix cloud must be registered using the name `nutanix`.
+  To make the Palette-provided **Nutanix CSI ---link to Nutanix CSI pack page that is being created---** pack available to users during profile creation, the Nutanix cloud must be registered using the name `nutanix`.
 For guidance in using registration APIs and providing required variable values, review [Register the Cloud](register-nutanix-cloud.md#register-the-cloud).

   <!-- To use the **Nutanix CSI** pack, the Nutanix cloud must be registered using the name `nutanix`.
 For guidance in using registration APIs and providing required variable values, review [Register the Cloud](register-nutanix-cloud.md#register-the-cloud). -->
   :::

 2. Create a Nutanix self-hosted PCG by installing Palette agents in your existing Kubernetes cluster using kubectl commands provided in the Palette UI.
-For guidance, review [Install Private Cloud Gateway](install-pcg.md).
+For guidance, review [Install Private Cloud Gateway](./install-pcg/install-pcg.md).

   When the PCG status displays the state **Running**, the workload cluster is integrated with Palette.